sungsoo-ahn/2025/_posts/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models.md

 X' = \text{IDWT}(g_{LL} \odot X_{LL}, g_{LH} \odot X_{LH}, g_{HL} \odot X_{HL}, g_{HH} \odot X_{HH})
 $$

-Here IDWT is the inverse Discrete wavelet transform Hence, they provide the model information of the frequency dynamics as well during training as the network decides which components to pay more attention to while learning the gating mask.
+Here IDWT is the inverse Discrete wavelet transform.
+Hence, they provide the model information of the frequency dynamics as well during training as the network decides which components to pay more attention to while learning the gating mask.

 Another method that the authors apply is spectrum-aware distillation.
-So they distill knowledge from a large pre-trained diffusion model into the WG-Unet .
+They distill knowledge from a large pre-trained model into the WG-Unet.
 They distill both spatial and frequency knowledge into the WG-Unet using a spatial loss and a frequency loss.
-Let a noised image $x_t$ be passed into the network.
+Let a noised image $X_t$ be passed into the network.
 The spatial loss is calculated as:

 $$
 \mathcal{L}_{\text{spatial}} = \sum_{i} \| \mathbf{X}^{(i)}_T - \mathbf{X}^{(i)}_S \|^2_2